Snakes and ladders: History

-When the game was brought to England, the Indian virtues and vices were replaced by English ones in hopes of better reflecting Victorian doctrines of morality.
-Squares of Fulfilment, Grace and Success were accessible by ladders of Thrift, Penitence and Industry and snakes of Indulgence, Disobedience and Indolence caused one to end up in Illness, Disgrace and Poverty.
+The earliest known English version of Snakes and Ladders was by F. H. Ayres, registered in October 1892.
+It featured a circular board and a spiral track of 100 numbered spaces.
+In Victorian England, the Indian virtues and vices were replaced by English ones in hopes of better reflecting Victorian doctrines of morality.
+Squares of Fulfilment, Grace, and Success were accessible by ladders of Thrift, Penitence, and Industry, and snakes of Indulgence, Disobedience, and Indolence caused one to end up in Illness, Disgrace, and Poverty.
 While the Indian version of the game had snakes outnumbering ladders, the English counterpart was more forgiving as it contained equal numbers of each.

 The association of Britain's snakes and ladders with India and gyan chauper began with the returning of colonial families from India during the British Raj.
 The décor and art of the early English boards of the 20th century reflect this relationship.
 By the 1940s very few pictorial references to Indian culture remained, due to the economic demands of the war and the collapse of British rule in India.
 Although the game's sense of morality has lasted through the game's generations, the physical allusions to religious and philosophical thought in the game as presented in Indian models appear to have all but faded.
 There has even been evidence of a possible Buddhist version of the game existing in India during the Pala-Sena time period.

 In Andhra Pradesh, this game is popularly called ISO or ISO (the ladder to salvation) in Telugu.
-In Hindi, this game is called Saanp aur Seedhi, Saanp Seedhi and Mokshapat.
+In Hindi, this game is called Saanp aur Seedhi, Saanp Seedhi, and Mokshapat.
 In Tamil Nadu the game is called Parama padam and is often played by devotees of Hindu god Vishnu during the Vaikuntha Ekadashi festival in order to stay awake during the night.
 In Bengali-speaking regions, West Bengal in India and Bangladesh, it is known as Shap Shiri or Shapludu respectively.

 In the original game the squares of virtue are: Faith (12), Reliability (51), Generosity (57), Knowledge (76), and Asceticism (78).
 The squares of vice or evil are: Disobedience (41), Vanity (44), Vulgarity (49), Theft (52), Lying (58), Drunkenness (62), Debt (69), Murder (73), Rage (84), Greed (92), Pride (95), and Lust (99).